Shinebayr2005/sabled/README.md

 # 🎨 Sabled UI Library

-A modern, comprehensive React component library with beautiful designs inspired by Material-UI, Chakra UI, and Ant Design.
-Built with TailwindCSS and TypeScript for maximum customization and developer experience.
+A modern, comprehensive React component library focused on practical user interactions.
+Built with TailwindCSS and TypeScript, featuring the industry's best Confirm dialogs and Message notifications with zero-setup APIs.

 ## ✨ Features

-- 🎯 **15+ Production-Ready Components** - Buttons, inputs, modals, cards, avatars, and more
+- 🎯 **15+ Production-Ready Components** - Featuring powerful Confirm dialogs and Message notifications
+- 🚀 **Zero Setup Required** - No providers, context, or configuration needed
+- 💬 **Imperative APIs** - Call Confirm and Message directly from anywhere in your code
-- 🎨 **Modern Design System** - Inspired by leading UI libraries with consistent styling
+- 🎨 **Modern Design System** - Clean, cohesive components with a focus on usability and consistency
-- ⚡ **Performance Optimized** - Tree-shakeable with automatic CSS injection
+- ⚡ **Performance Optimized** - Tree-shakeable with minimal bundle size
-- 🔧 **Highly Customizable** - Easy theming and component variants
+- 🔧 **Highly Customizable** - Multiple variants, colors, and sizes for every component
 - 📱 **Responsive Design** - Works beautifully on all screen sizes
 - ♿ **Accessibility First** - ARIA compliant with keyboard navigation
-- 🌙 **Dark Mode Ready** - Built-in support for dark themes
 - 💪 **TypeScript Native** - Full type safety and IntelliSense support

 ## 🚀 Installation